tarxemo/SecureWebExtension/README.md

-# ChildProtect - Web Content Filtering System
+# SecureWebExtension - Web Content Filtering System

 A comprehensive web content filtering and parental control solution built with Django and Chrome extension to protect children from accessing inappropriate websites.